osteele/p5-server/README.md

 current directory.
 It operates by running the sketch in a browser, saving the canvas, and then closing the browser page.

-`p5 screenshot my-sketch.html` works for an HTML sketch; `p5 screenshot my-sketch` works for a single-sketch directory.
+You can also use `p5 screenshot my-sketch.html` for an HTML sketch; and `p5 screenshot dir` where `dir` names a single-sketch directory.

 Run `p5 screenshot --help` for a list of options.
 There are options to set the output filename, the number of the starting frame, the pixel density, the canvas